openvocab/loomio-api-proposal/README.md

 Integrating at the Business Logic level means that apps rely on common 'services'.
 [Gravatar](https://en.gravatar.com/) is a popular service that allows app users to define their avatar image in one place and allow other apps to pull this information from it.
 In another example, two independent apps might depend on a third 'Group Service' app to provide a common store for group data.
 This might allow a user to join a group in one app and be automatically added to the same group in another app.

-Integrating at the Data level means that an app can read from (and possibly write to) different sources of data.
+Integrating at the Data level means that an app can read from (and potentially write to) different sources of data.
 For example, DemocracyOS and Loomio may independently publish data through their APIs about decisions or discussions happening around particular topics or in particular regions.
 A third party app might pull data from these apps, aggregate it, and present the user with a feed of 'discussions happening in your region', or 'curent discussions on topc X'.

 We can think of data integration as a 'substrate' layer on top of which we can build other integrations.
 Data integration makes it possible to recreate the same UI elements of one app within another.
 Similarly, data integration makes it possible to use an app as a service for another app.
-The reverse is not true.
-There are also functions that only data integration can provide that the other kinds of integration cannot.
+The reverse is not true and there are also functions that only data integration can provide that the other kinds of integration cannot.

 For the remainder of this article we only considers Data integration.
 We discuss UI and Business Logic integration separately in forthcoming articles.